Windsurf-Samples/windsurf-walkthrough/walkthrough/challenges/README.md

-# Windsurf Advanced Workshop
+# Windsurf Challenges

-Welcome to the advanced workshop for Windsurf!
-Now that you've learned the basics of the three primary modalities (Cascade, Command, and Tab), it's time to explore more complex and practical use cases.
-This workshop provides open-ended challenges that encourage you to experiment with different approaches and combinations of Windsurf's capabilities.
+Now that you've learned the basics of the three primary Windsurf modalities (Cascade, Command, and Tab), you may continue to learn and explore.
+Below are some sample challenges/open-ended tasks that give you an opportunity to see how you would work with Windsurf to accomplish your task.

 ## Prerequisites

-- Completed the basic tutorials in `../cascade.md`, `../command.md`, and `../windsurf-tab.md`
+- Understanding of the basic modalities (Cascade, Command, and Tab)
 - Familiarity with the contact form application structure
 - Basic understanding of React and Python

-## Workshop Challenges
+## Challenges

 ### Challenge 1: Code Quality Enhancement